 Let’s face it – web design can be overwhelming if you don’t know what it is that makes for a successful and innovative site.
 Did you know that 48% of people believe website design is the number one factor in deciding the credibility of a business?
+The web design best practices is the key.
 Customers know a good website when they see one, and just as important, they know when a website is bad, because it leaves them frustrated and confused.
 And you definitely don’t want your customers feeling like that.

 We’ve compiled a list of 10 web design best practices you should implement for greater business success.